dyhes/zulip/templates/zerver/help/edit-or-delete-a-message.md

     **Note:** Editing message topic is discussed in a [separate guide](/help/rename-a-topic).

-By default, Zulip allows you to edit the content of your messages within 10 minutes of when you send them.
+By default, Aloha allows you to edit the content of your messages within 10 minutes of when you send them.
 Organization administrators can [change the time limit](/help/configure-message-editing-and-deletion), remove the time limit, or remove the ability to edit messages entirely.